ST10445028/ST10445028-WEDE5020-POE-PART-2/README.md

 ## Credits

 * Website created for **Bellema (Pretoria, South Africa)**.
+* Built using HTML and CSS for responsiveness.
-* Built in plain HTML, easy to update and expand later.
+* Easy to update and expand later.

 ---